openbook-dex/openbook-v2/README.md

 # OpenBook V2

-⚠️ Disclaimer: This code is currently under active development and should not be used in production environments.
+⚠️ Disclaimer: The current code is being audited.
+Use it at your own risk!

 A central-limit order-book program based on [Mango V4](https://github.com/blockworks-foundation/mango-v4) and the [previous OpenBook program](https://github.com/openbook-dex/program) (which was a fork of [Serum](https://github.com/project-serum/serum-dex)).